sharc-lab/HLSFactory/docs/source/tutorials/xilinx_flow.md

 # End-to-End Xilinx Flow

-This tutorial demonstrates an end-to-end for dataset setup, frontend elaboration, HLS synthesis, implementation, and reporting using the Xilinx Vitis HLS and Vivado tools.
+This tutorial demonstrates an end-to-end workflow for dataset setup, frontend elaboration, HLS synthesis, implementation, and reporting using the Xilinx Vitis HLS and Vivado tools.

-This demo can be found as as single script and as a Jupyter notebook in the `demos/demo_full_flow_xilinx` directory of the HLSFactory repository.
+This demo can be found as a single script and as a Jupyter notebook in the `demos/demo_full_flow_xilinx` directory of the HLSFactory repository.

 ## Setup

-First, we need to set up some basic configurations such as the working directory where designs will be stored and built, the number of cores to run stuff in parallel, and the paths to the Xilinx Vitis HLS and Vivado tools.
+First, we need to set up some basic configurations such as the working directory where designs will be stored and built, the number of cores to run jobs in parallel, and the paths to the Xilinx Vitis HLS and Vivado tools.

 ```python
 from hlsfactory.utils import (